geekskool/taskmaster-old/readme.md

 This is a ToDo app with basic functionality of adding and deleting tasks.
 The api is a basic REST api and can be used by AJAX calls.
 [Click here for a concise version of API.](https://docs.google.com/spreadsheets/d/15pkfvS9Nc6Sg1x8vCqNCdvwCvts95EDI3ZHvJL12r4Q/view#gid=0)

+For the app to work initially, clone it from [github repository](https://github.com/sankalp0o/todo-app-backend) and do an `npm install` in the main directory and another `npm install` inside graphology directory as well.

 This documentation is divided into following parts:

 1. Authentication